Eisenmonoxid/BuildingCostSystem/README.md

 # BuildingCostSystem (BCS)

-BCS is a extension lua script for the game "The Settlers 6" and can be embedded into a usermap.
+BCS is an lua script extension for the game "The Settlers 6" and can be embedded into a usermap.

 ### Usage
 Include the file `bcs_local.lua` in your map folder and load it into your local map script.
 You can either use Script.Load() or the designated function from the [QSB](https://github.com/Siedelwood/Swift).